MicrosoftDocs/Viva/Viva/copilot/deployment-permissions.md

 ms.date: 09/12/2024
 ---

-# Deployment and Administrator setup for Microsoft 365 Copilot in Viva Glint (preview)
+# Deployment and administrator setup for Microsoft 365 Copilot in Viva Glint (preview)

 > [!NOTE]
 > This feature is available to preview customers only, beginning June 29, 2024.
 Features described here are subject to change.